EwanDonaldson5/Sorting-Algorithms/README.md

 # Sorting-Algorithms
+This was a university assignmnet set during an "Artificial Inteligence" module.
-A set of 3 programs developed in Python which use sorting algorithms to sort a strip of random colours into an organised order.
+A set of 3 programs were to be developed in Python using sorting algorithms to sort a strip of random colours into an organised order.

 The following was the assignment: